milostomic/implementation-guides/netverify/callback.md

 The callback is the authoritative answer from Jumio.
 Specify a callback URL (for constaints see [Global Netverify settings](/netverify/portal-settings.md#callback-url)) to recieve the ID verification result for each scan.

+### Revision history

+Information about changes to features and improvements documented in each release is available in our [Revision history](/netverify/README.md).

 ## Table of Contents